isomerpages/moe-hci/pages/Scam Advisory.md

 description: ""
 ---
 <h3><strong><u>Scam Alert: Impersonation Phone Calls</u></strong></h3>
-<h4>We have been alerted to incidents where members of the public, including contractors, have received phone calls from individuals attempting to impersonate teachers or staff of Hwa Chong Institution.</h4>
+<h4>We have been alerted to incidents where members of the public, including contractors, have received phone calls from individuals attempting to impersonate staff of Hwa Chong Institution.</h4>
 <p></p>
 <h4>Beware of these scam phone calls:</h4>
 <ul data-tight="true" class="tight">